Layers of cranberries, pear, orange, yogurt, ginger and cornbread make this Cranberry Orange Cornbread Trifle recipe a trifle to remember!

 - Yogurt replaces whipped cream with creamy protein and calcium.
 I like siggi’s Orange Ginger yogurt in this recipe.

 - Pear and orange add flavor plus fiber.

 - Cornbread replaces the sweet cake bringing the sugar down.
 This cornbread recipe uses whole-grains giving you more fiber and protein.

-- The trifle can be assembled the day before you serve it, so takes some last-minute busyness away.
-The time in the fridge improves the flavor.
+- The trifle can be assembled the day before you serve it, so takes some last-minute holiday busyness away.
+Plus the time in the fridge improves the flavor.

 - These foods appear on many holiday menus, so can be a way to repurpose leftovers.
 Or given as a gift in a hand-blown crystal bowl.

-The red color seems perfect for fall and the holidays, but even more, that color comes from anthocyanins, which makes them a powerful health contributor, helping reduce urinary tract infections and boosting heart health.
+The red color seems perfect for fall and the holidays, but even more, that color comes from anthocyanins, which makes them a powerful health contributor.
+Cranberries help reduce urinary tract infections and inflammation while boosting heart and gut health.

 The darker red the cranberry, the more ripe and less bitter they are.
 Before you use them, pick out shriveled or mushy ones.
 Fall is harvest time for North American cranberries.
 Fresh cranberries will keep up to 2 months in the refrigerator.
 You can enjoy them all year, just store the bag in the freezer.
 They’ll be good until next year.
 No need to thaw.
 Use the frozen fruit as you would fresh cranberries.
 These are a quick cooking berry, in 10 minutes or so, when they pop, they’re about done.

 How to cook fresh cranberries